clarklindeveloper/notes/angular - ultimateangular - advanced.md

   * import { CanDeactivate } from '@angular/router';
   * the guard class needs canDeactivate()
   * and now because we get access to the component via the function canDeactive(component:MailViewComponent)
-  * the MailViewComponent adds access to a property hasUnsavedChanges = false;
+  * the MailViewComponent adds access to a property hasUnsavedChanges that defaults to false;
+	* when updateReply() is called, hasUsavedChanges is set to true
+	* when sendReply() is called hasUnsavedChanges is set to false again
+	* the ngOnInit() resets the reply = '' and also resets hasUnsavedChanges = false; because angular doesnt destroy the component, it reuses it
   * we add the MailViewGuard to the mail.module by import
   * and add to the modules' providers:[ MailViewGuard], now we have access to the guard inside the component
   * add to the routing definition for that path canDeactivate:[MailViewGuard]
+	* mail-view.guard now has access to the properties of the Component class and we can test if(component.hasUnsavedChanges){ return window.confirm('leave?')}

 <!-- app/auth.module -->
 ```ts